bhall2001/revigniter-restserver/README.md

 ## Dependencies

 The RestController Library requires the Livecode 8 JSON Livecode Builder Library to be installed.
+This is included with correct configuration in the respository.

 ## Handling Requests

-Making an HTTP GET call to index.lc/books, for instance, calls the index_get function in the books.lc controller.
+Making an HTTP GET call to index.lc/books, for instance, calls the books_get function in the books.lc controller.

 This allows you to implement a RESTful interface easily: